yuanzhao-CVLAB/UniMMAD/README.md

 ## News

+ - _03.2026_: We have released the dataset, training/evaluation code, and pre-trained weights..🎉

  - _02.2026_: Accepted by CVPR 2026🎉

  - _09.2025_: We have released the arXiv paper of UniMMAD v1, link:[https://arxiv.org/abs/2509.25934](https://arxiv.org/abs/2509.25934) .😛